 Vehicles with steel wheels: if you mount snow chains on steel wheels, you may damage the hub caps.
 Remove the hub caps from the relevant wheels before mounting the snow chains.

 Snow chains increase traction on roads in wintry conditions.

 For reasons of safety we only recommend using snow chains or traction aids that are approved for the Sprinter.
 The snow chains or traction aids must be of class U or meet the SAE type U specification.
 Information on snow chains is available at any qualified specialist workshop.
 When mounting snow chains, please bear the following points in mind:

-- Snow chains cannot be mounted on all wheel/tire combinations.
-When mounting the snow chains, note the permissible tire and snow chain dimensions. - Mount snow chains only in pairs and only to the rear wheels.
+• Snow chains cannot be mounted on all wheel/tire combinations.
+When mounting the snow chains, note the permissible tire and snow chain dimensions.

+- Mount snow chains only in pairs and only to the rear wheels.
 On vehicles with twin tires, mount the snow chains to the outer wheels.
-Observe the manufacturer's mounting instructions. - Only use snow chains when the road is covered by a layer of snow.
+Observe the manufacturer's mounting instructions. - Vehicles with all-wheel-drive: snow chains are not permitted on the front axle.
+There is not sufficient space for commercially-available snow chains.
+Information about snow chains for all-wheel-drive vehicles can be obtained from an authorized Sprinter Dealer. - Only use snow chains when the road is covered by a layer of snow.
 Remove the snow chains as soon as possible when you come to a road that is not snow-covered. - The use of snow chains may be restricted by local regulations.
-Observe the appropriate regulations before mounting snow chains. - When driving with snow chains installed, do not exceed the maximum permissible speed of 30 mph (50 km/h). - Check the tension of the chains after a distance of approximately 0.5 miles (1.0 km).
+Observe the appropriate regulations before mounting snow chains. - Activate all-wheel drive before driving off with snow chains (▷ page 145). - When driving with snow chains installed, do not exceed the maximum permissible speed of 30 mph (50 km/h). - Check the tension of the chains after a distance of approximately 0.5 miles (1.0 km).

-You can deactivate ASR (▷ page 58) when pulling away with snow chains mounted.
+You can deactivate ASR (\triangleright page 54) when pulling away with snow chains mounted.
 This allows the wheels to spin in a controlled manner, achieving an increased driving force (cutting action).